 Metros are new Hip in Dubai Now a days!
 Cheap, comfortable and fast.
 Dubai’s impressive, driverless metro began service in 2009 and has become an integral part of the city, linking up areas difficult to get to by car.
 Single journeys are inexpensive – only AED 2.Related to:

 The Dubai Metro system, the first in the Gulf, began operatimg on 09/09/09.
-All but a couple of stations on both the Red Line and the Green Line are now open and a lot of the city is covered, including trains running from the airport into the city centre, both Deira and Bur Dubai, then out along Sheikh Zayed Road to Mall of the Emirates and Ibn Battuta Mall.
+Now both the Red Line and the Green Line are operating and a lot of the city is covered, including trains running from the airport into the city centre, both Deira and Bur Dubai, then out along Sheikh Zayed Road to Dubai Mall, Mall of the Emirates and Ibn Battuta Mall.